Questions & Feedback

 Symfony CMF Documentation¶

 The Symfony2 Content Management Framework (CMF) project is organized by the Symfony community and has several sponsoring companies and prominent open source leaders implementing the philosophy of the decoupled CMS.
-You can learn more about the project on the about page.

 This documentation is still in development.
 The bundles and reference sections are updated for the 1.0 release, but the book is still a bit sparse.
 Want to help?
 Thank you, all help greatly appreciated!
 The source of the documentation is hosted on github.